b3-exmo/b3-exmo.github.io/docs/Prophets/Russel-Nelson/Russel-M-Nelson.md

 &nbsp;

 Yes, he uttered the words "general conference next April will be different from any previous conference."
-If you're going to be upset when someone "takes out of context" the vitriolic bullshit Brigham Young said when we extract one sentence from a paragraph, then I'll be equally upset when a sentence is extracted from the explicit and obvious context that Nelson was talking about the 200-year anniversary of the sanitized version of Joseph Smith's [[First Vision]].
+If you're going to be upset when someone "takes out of context" the vitriolic bullshit Brigham Young said when we extract one sentence from a paragraph, then I'll be equally upset when a sentence is extracted from the explicit and obvious context that Nelson was talking about the 200-year anniversary of the sanitized version of Joseph Smith's [[first-vision|First Vision]].
 Nelson could not have been more clear on what he meant.

 &nbsp;